lofidv/polyfill/README.md

 This project started as an experiment with the implementation of new generics.
 It may look like simple js functions but it is fully integrated and functional with arrays and structures.

-As expected, benchmarks demonstrate that generics will be much faster than implementations based on the "reflect" package.
+As expected, generics will be much faster than implementations based on the "reflect" package.
 Benchmarks also show similar performance gains compared to pure `for` loops.

 I feel this library is legitimate and offers many more valuable abstractions.